Best student laptops 2023: from budget-friendly to top-of-the-line

 How we test student laptops

 Laptops are very versatile and powerful tools, which means that there is a lot to consider when buying one.
-As such, we approach testing student laptops with this in mind, parsing down the process according to what a buyer would consider in-store.
+As such, we approach testing student laptops with this in mind, parsing down the process according to what a buyer would consider in store.

 Firstly, we evaluate the build quality and design of the system.
 Here we're looking for signs of robustness and quality, as well as overall fit and finish.
-It is at this stage that we also evaluate the student laptop's screen, judging its color balance, fidelity and features, such as anti-glare coatings or tiny bezels.
+It is at this stage that we also evaluate the student laptop's screen, judging its colour balance, fidelity and features, such as anti-glare coatings or tiny bezels.

 Next up we evaluate the student laptop purely from a hardware point of view, both on paper and in practice.
 So we check out its core specifications, such as processor, RAM, storage capacity and graphics chip, before benchmarking the overall package with a brace of benchmarking tools.

-We then move onto the more experiential side of the reviewing process, which encompasses what the laptop's operating system and software are like to use, as well as how it performs in the real world – such as, how is the student laptop to carry around, or how well does it perform in a coffee shop.
+We then move onto the more experiential side of the reviewing process, which encompasses what the laptop's operating system and software are like to use, as well as how it performs in the real world – such as, how is the student laptop to carry round, or how well does it perform in a coffee shop.

 Lastly, we take a look at any of the system's noteworthy features, such as RGB lighting systems, mechanical keyboards, built-in webcams, touchscreens, rotating screens, stylus support, biometric sign-in options and more.
 We also provide a rough, real-world take on the system's battery life at this point, too.